corygrant/dingoPDM/docs/hardware/thermal.md

 `Case Top(°C)` = Junction Temp - (Power * Ψ<sub>JTOP</sub>) = 63 - (1.408 x 1.7) = `60°C`

+Table format:

 | Model        | R<sub>DS(ON)</sub> @ 25°C (mΩ) | R<sub>DS(ON)</sub> @ 150°C (mΩ) | R<sub>DS(ON)</sub> (mΩ) | Current Per Output (A) | Dissipated Power (W) | # Channels | Total Dissipated Power (W) | Ambient Temp (°C) | R<sub>thJA</sub> (C/W) | Junction Temp (°C) | Ψ<sub>JTOP</sub> (C/W) | Case Top (°C) |
 |:------------:|:------------------------------:|:-------------------------------:|:-----------------------:|:----------------------:|:--------------------:|:----------:|:--------------------------:|:-----------------:|:----------------------:|:------------------:|:----------------------:|:-------------:|
 | BTS7002-1EPP | 2.6                            | 4.8                             | 3.2                     | 12                     | 0.461                | 1          | 0.461                      | 19                | 30.7                   | 33                 | 3                      | 32            |
 | BTS7008-2EPA | 9                              | 16                              | 11                      | 8                      | 0.704                | 2          | 1.408                      | 19                | 30.9                   | 63                 | 1.7                    | 60            |

-### Notes
+!!! note "Notes"
     - The BTS7008-2EPA expected case temperature (`60°C`) is close to the measured values
         - Thermocouple = `55°C`
             - May be reduced due to glue used to hold thermocouple
         - Thermal camera = `61°C`
     - The BTS7002-1EPP expected case temperature (`32°C`) is lower than the measured value
         - Thermal camera = `50°C`
         - This may be caused by the adjacent BTS7008-2EPA which is at a higher temperature of `60°C`
     - The Profet maximum junction temperature is `150°C`, much higher than the temperatures we are seeing in these full load tests